Iron and Manganese as a Water Contaminant

 While 1 ppm of oxygen will oxidize 7 ppm of ferrous iron, 1 ppm of chlorine will oxidize only about 1.6 ppm of ferrous iron.
 Because of the high chlorine costs in relying upon chlorination to oxidize ferrous bicarbonate, an aerator is the better method to oxidize ferrous bicarbonate.

-Many water that contain iron also contain manganese.
-However, manganese removal often poses more challenges than iron.
+Many waters that contain iron also contain manganese.
+However, manganese removal from water often poses more challenges than iron.
 The soluble manganous salt is slower to oxidize and may require stronger oxidants or pH elevation to form the insoluble manganic salt.
-Also, chlorine is not as effective in manganese removal as it is in iron removal.
-For manganese, use of the proper coagulant and flocculent can increase manganese removal in the filtration step.
-Also, use of a filtration media coated with manganese oxide (such as Greensand) is effective at removing manganese (and iron).
+Also, chlorine is not as effective in manganese removal from water as it is in iron removal.
+For manganese, the use of the proper coagulant and flocculent can increase manganese removal in the filtration step.
+Also, the use of a filtration media coated with manganese oxide (such as Greensand) is effective at removing manganese (and iron).

 Therefore, a WETS pilot study will almost always be recommended to identify the proper solution to a manganese problem.

 The primary concerns with iron and manganese in groundwater are aesthetic in nature, related to taste and appearance, and also in the staining of plumbing fixtures and laundry.
 They are therefore classified by the EPA as secondary drinking water contaminants, and not a risk to public health.
 As secondary contaminants, the EPA-established MCLs are not federal requirements.
 However, the states can adopt these standards as enforceable standards, and Texas has done so.